Mineral

 Sourceopen_in_new

-Schuster J, Cycelskij I, Lopresti A, Hahn A. Magnesium Bisglycinate Supplementation in Healthy Adults Reporting Poor Sleep: A Randomized, Placebo-Controlled Trial.
+Schuster J, Cycelskij I, Lopresti AL, Hahn A. Magnesium Bisglycinate Supplementation in Healthy Adults Reporting Poor Sleep: A Randomized, Placebo-Controlled Trial.
 Nat Sci Sleep.
 2025;17:2027-2040. doi:10.2147/NSS.S524348.
 PMID:40918053.

-Population: Healthy adults aged 18-65 years with self-reported poor sleep quality.
+Population: Healthy adults reporting poor sleep quality.

 Paper content